| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 10. Positive affective adaptive style.

-As an alternative to relying on social media to get away with stress, attempt:
+As an alternative to rely on social media and to get away with stress, attempt:

 • Deep breathing exercises